Hridayam (film): Plot

-Arun, a teenager from Kerala, joins KCG Tech, an engineering college in Chennai for Engineering and falls in love with Darshana at first sight with whom he starts a relationship with.
-Arun accompanies his friend Antony to meet his online girlfriend and feels attracted to her colleague.
-He lies to her that he is single and leans in for a kiss but is interrupted by moral police.
-A guilt-ridden Arun confesses to Darshana, who lividly calls off their relationship.
+Arun, a teenager from Kerala, enrolls at KCG Tech, an engineering college in Chennai.
+He falls in love with his classmate, Darshana, at first sight, and the two soon begin a relationship.
+While accompanying his friend Antony to meet an online girlfriend, Arun becomes attracted to her colleague.
+He falsely claims he is single and attempts to kiss her, but the two are interrupted by moral police.
+Consumed by guilt, Arun confesses the incident to Darshana, who furiously terminates their relationship.